Fear

 Is Fear worth watching?

-Where can I watch Fear online?
+Where can I find Fear parents guide and age rating?

 Best Movies to Watch if you liked Fear